 How do I continue my Sunday Soup tradition in the hot summer months?
 I switch over to Sunday Salads.
 It’s the same concept really; make something light with plenty of vegetables to give our stomachs a break once a week.

-The salads I post can range from those packed with grains like quinoa and wild rice, to legumes such as chick peas, black beans, and kidney beans, to very light tossed greens salads.
+The salad recipes I post range from those packed with salad greens, vegetabes, fruits, to lightly tossed with grains like quinoa and wild rice, legumes such as chick peas, black beans, and kidney beans, to some with tofu.
+No matter the combination there will be lots of fresh veggies in every salad recipe.